jupyter/notebook/CONTRIBUTING.md

 Note: You will need NodeJS to build the extension package.

-The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
+The `jlpm` command is Jupyter's pinned version of [yarn](https://yarnpkg.com/) that is installed with Jupyter Builder.
 You may use
 `yarn` or `npm` in lieu of `jlpm` below.

 **Note**: we recommend using `mamba` to speed up the creation of the environment.